How to share your entire screen?

 • To open a pathology lab in India, proper registration, qualified staff, lab equipment, and reliable software like Labsmart are required.

 Accurate Reports.
+Everytime

-Share on WhatsApp, email, SMS
+Share reports on WhatsApp, Email, or SMS.

 Estimated startup cost (practical ranges)